zorua98741/PS3-Rich-Presence-for-Discord/README.md

 Q: I want Discord to show me playing the game's name, not playing "PS3", can i do this?
 A: yes, however to do so each game will require its own Discord developer application, and this specific script is not made to support such a manual task.
 If you **really** require this feature, i can slap together another version of PS3RPD and demonstrate to you how to manually add games, however i will not waste my time doing so if such a branch is not highly requested, and you will be expected to create and add the applications yourself

+### Implemented images
+A list of games that i have made/found images for can be found [https://github.com/zorua98741/PS3-Rich-Presence-for-Discord/wiki/Implemented-images](here)